berkeley-scf/slurm-eml-2016/intro.md

 #
 ## Command(s) to run:
 # to be safe that we get the Python version we want
+# in general I try to use python 3 but having some difficulty
+# reading my data file with python 3
 module unload python
 module load python/3
 ipcluster start -n $SLURM_CPUS_PER_TASK &
+sleep 15
 ipython < parallel.py
 ipcluster stop
 ```